microsoft/prompt-engineering/docs/index.md

 With what you learned in this article, you can take your first steps to become a Software 3.0 wizard :D!

+## Getting Access to Codex, Copilot, and OpenAI

+Registered Microsot Build 2022 attendees can sign up to use Codex and other OpenAI models for free [here](https://mybuild.microsoft.com/en-US/AI-Vision-Keynote).
+They can also sign up to use Copilot for free until its general availability later in 2022 from the same page.

+Microsoft also offers OpenAI models in the [Azure OpenAI Service](https://aka.ms/azure-openai) with Azure's enterprise capabilities of security, compliance, and global reach.
+Azure OpenAI Service follows Microsoft's [principles for responsible AI use](https://www.microsoft.com/ai/responsible-ai?activetab=pivot1:primaryr6) and offers tools to help you offer these models responsibliy to customers.
+You can learn more about Azure OpenAI Service and sign up [here](https://aka.ms/azure-openai).
 ## Next Steps

 There is no substitute for playing with the models yourself to learn how to use this exciting new technology.
 You can also look at these samples to learn about building Codex based applications in more detail, including prompt engineering.